-(If you do this, be careful not to use the Junk and Not Junk buttons that will appear in Mail when the Junk mailbox is active; you should always use the SpamSieve - Train as Good and SpamSieve - Train as Spam commands instead.
-You can use the Customize Toolbar... command in Mail's View menu to remove the Junk button from the toolbar.)
+(Note: If you do this, be careful not to use the Junk and Not Junk buttons that will appear in Mail when the Junk mailbox is active; you should always use the SpamSieve - Train as Good and SpamSieve - Train as Spam commands instead.
+You can use the Customize Toolbar... command in Mail's View menu to remove the Junk button from the toolbar.
+Also, if you select a message that SpamSieve has classified as spam, Mail will show a banner saying that you marked it as junk.
+Ignore this.)

 To tell SpamSieve to use the Junk mailbox, open Mail's Preferences window and click on Junk Mail.
-Enable Mail's junk mail filtering in Automatic mode, then click Advanced... and edit the rule such that the conditions don't match any messages.
+Make sure that Enable junk mail filtering is checked.
+Select Move it to the Junk mailbox.
+If Mail asks whether you want to move all the messages to the Junk mailbox, say No. Select Perform custom actions.
+Then click the Advanced... button and edit the rule such that the conditions don't match any messages.
 For example, use these two conditions:

-- Message is addressed to my full name - Message is not addressed to my full name
+- Message is addressed to my Full Name - Message is not addressed to my Full Name